-10.2 The school will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+10.2 We will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.

-10.3 we will work closely with parents to support them in safeguarding their children by raising awareness of any issues/concerns in the community ie hoaxes, challenges that may cause harm, on line safety, filtering and parental controls, exploitation.
+10.3 We will working closely with parents to support them in safeguarding their child/ren by raising awareness of any such issues/concerns in the community, emerging hoaxes, challenges that may cause harm, online safety, monitoring, filtering and parental controls etc.